CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for December 2, 2014.

+Q9: Is there a bug in the documentation for the cqe-package-solution.py script regarding use of the -f flag?

+A9: Yes.
+Documentation specifies one -f flag per file argument, but the script actually requires a single -f flag followed by a whitespace separated list of files.
+Competitors please be advised of this error; we will update the documentation in an upcoming release.

 Q8: Will the newly uploaded solutions overwrite the old ones in S3?

 A8: The CGC FAQ hosted at cgc.darpa.mil in A67 provides for multiple submissions during Scored Event 1 and indicates which submission will be used for ranking.
 The CGC submission naming format prevents filename collisions between non-identical uploads.